-2. Work closely with a study abroad advisor to meet application requirements
+2. Get support from a study abroad advisor

 Connecting with your university’s study abroad advisor can help make the application process easier, as they’ll help you identify academic goals, walk you through the application steps, and clarify any questions you have.

 If applying directly to a German university, students will usually first file an online application form with personal information and academic details such as coursework and test scores (including TOEFL scores if English isn’t their first language).
 From there, you may have to answer essay questions specific to your chosen department.